-I hold a dual PhD in Machine Learning and Public Policy from Carnegie Mellon University where I was advised by Daniel Neill (now at NYU).
-My work was partially funded by an NSF Graduate Research Fellowship and an ARCS Scholars Fellowship.
+I research machine learning and statistics focussing on public policy and public health.
+I hold a dual PhD in Machine Learning and Public Policy from Carnegie Mellon University where I was advised by Daniel Neill and Andrew Gordon Wilson.